freenas/freenas-docs/userguide/virtualmachines.rst

 Click |ui-browse| to select the image file.
 If a specific sector size is required, open the :guilabel:`Disk sector size` drop-down menu and pick between *512* and *4096* bytes.
-The *Default* value uses an autotuner to find and set the best sector size for the file.
+The *Default* value automatically selects a preferred sector size for the file.

-Setting the disk :guilabel:`Mode` to *AHCI* emulates an AHCI hard disk for best software compatibility. *VirtIO* uses paravirtualized drivers and can provide better performance, but requires the operating system installed in the VM to support VirtIO disk devices.
+Setting disk :guilabel:`Mode` to *AHCI* emulates an AHCI hard disk for best software compatibility. *VirtIO* uses paravirtualized drivers and can provide better performance, but requires the operating system installed in the VM to support VirtIO disk devices.